 Making the crust for a cheesecake is very simple.
 Crispy cookies, graham crackers, Ritz Crackers, all work well.
 You can buy cookie crumbs, but it is just as easy to crush them yourself.

-I use my 11 Cup Food Processor to crush my cookies.
+I use my Cuisinart Large Food Processor to crush my cookies.
 Crusts usually just consist of cookies, sugar and butter.
 Some recipes will use nuts, spices and extracts.
 Make sure to add your dry ingredients first and process until you have crumbs.
 Then add the melted butter and any extracts called for in your recipe.

 If you don’t have a Food Processor, take a large baggie and put the cookie crumbs inside and seal the baggie.
 Then use a rolling pin, heavy spoon or other hard object and crush the cookies.